Skip to content

 if (num == 0) {

-buffer[index++] = '0';
+buffer[--index] = '0';

 } else {

-if (num < 0) {
+while (num > 0) {

 }

-if (isNegative) {
+if (isNegative) buffer[--index] = '-';

 }

-for (int j = 0; buffer[j] != '\0'; j++) {
+for (int j = index; buffer[j] != '\0'; j++) {

 int position = cursorRow * SCREEN_WIDTH + cursorCol;